Legislation Coming Up — Nov 25, 2015 3:07 a.m.

 Reported by Committee

-The “S.” in “S. 1036” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 1036”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.